Ancient Aztec festivals, celebrations and holidays

 Had it failed to do so, the sun, the stars, and other celestial bodies would change into ferocious beasts who would thereafter descend to the earth and devour all the Aztecs.
 Then an earthquake would finish the destruction.

-In each year, once a favorable interpretation of the celestial signal was made, burning torch-light were carried by runners all through the valley to rekindle the fires in each house.
+In each year, once a favorable interpretation of the celestial signal was made, burning torch-light was carried by runners all through the valley to rekindle the fires in each house.

 Celebrated on the 280th day of the Aztec year, at end of 14th month

 Mixcoatl, also known as the Cloud Serpent, was the Aztec deity of the chase, possessing the features of a deer or rabbit.
 He was associated with the morning star.
 One of the four creators of the world, he set a fire from sticks enabling the creation of humans.

-The Quecholli Aztec festival is held honouring him by way of a ceremonial hunt.
+The Quecholli Aztec festival is held honoring him by way of a ceremonial hunt.
 Quecholli was celebrated at the end of the 14th month, the same day on which weapons were made.

 Celebrated on the 21st of March